sarahciston/codingcare/posts/guide.md

 * Merging theory and content with code and practice.
 Choosing tools that are ethically and conceptually grounded.

 [...]

-### we all have skills to teach each other[^ccc]

-### meet people where they are. don't assume knowledge or imply hierarchies of skills. we are not snobs about coding, scholarship, or other forms of knowledge.[^p5]

 ### all theory and practice is theory–practice.[^ccc] interdisciplinary goes hand-in-hand with intersectionality[^ccc]